Sound Lab

 The Sound Lab created at Kraftwerk offers a dedicated space for the attentive listening of these commissioned works.
 Visitors can recline on loungers and experience the audio tracks through digital players and headphones in an immersive and contemplative atmosphere.

 The LAS Sound Lab is an ongoing initiative, each iteration presenting a newly commissioned piece that explores the creative application of quantum technologies.
-The first artist to be featured is Canadian composer Kara-Lis Coverdale.
-Further artists will be announced in the coming weeks.
+After the composition by Kara-Lis Coverdale, we now present a sound installation by Marco Donnarumma.

 The ticket for the WE FELT A STAR DYING installation includes a visit to the Sound Lab.
 Tickets are available from our ticket shop.